ilvitto/Kin_Project/README.md

 ## How to try it

-To start the application just run the main file specifying the path of the videos folder and the name of the used dataset like this:
+To start the application just run the main file specifying the path of the dataset folder and the name of the current video like this:

 ```
 $ python main.py ./dataset 0078